-The intended workload (presence plus work at home or in the lab) is
+The intended workload (presence plus work at home or in the lab) is 6 credits times 30 hours per credit = 180 hours.

-material that you did not write, draw, etc. on your own has to be clearly
+I recommend that you collect information from everywhere.
+But I expect everybody to understand the material he or she submits.
+Furthermore, any material that you did not write, draw, etc. on your own has to be clearly declared as such.

-In the context of this course, I regard the poster as the documentation
+In the context of this course, I regard the poster as the documentation required by the examination regulations.

 Grade